-Once each session we launch our whole camp onto the Class III rapids of the Youghigheny River for a seven mile white water rollercoaster ride.
-Helmets and life jackets are worn by everyone for safety, and professional guides ensure a safe and exciting voyage.
-This is one of the activities we do as an entire camp which makes it all the more fun.
-One of the most exciting activities we do at camp, whitewater rafting is guaranteed to increase your heart rate!
+Once per session we launch our whole camp onto the Class III rapids of the Youghiogheny River for a seven-mile white water rollercoaster ride.
+Helmets and life jackets are worn for safety, and professional guides ensure a safe and exciting voyage.
+This is one of the activities we do as an entire camp, which makes it all the more fun.
+Whitewater rafting is guaranteed to increase your heart rate!

-Every Wednesday in a nearby Amish community there is a marketand auction where campers may watch livestock such as cattle, pigs, sheep and horses being auctioned.
-Campers also have the chance to buy and bring home a rabbit to care for during their three and one-half week stay at camp.
-Don’t forget to buy an Amish whoopee or moon pie, homemade of course – yum!
+Every Wednesday in a nearby Amish community, there's a market to browse and an auction where campers may watch livestock such as cattle, pigs, sheep and horses being bought and sold.
+Campers also have the chance to buy and bring home a rabbit to care for during their stay at camp.
+Don’t forget to buy a homemade Amish whoopee or moon pie – yum!

 Juniata College, located in nearby Huntingdon, is the only college in the nation recognized by all of the following diverse listings of high quality institutions: The 2007 Princeton Review, Loren Pope, Peterson’s, Miriam Weinstein’s, Barron’s, Kaplan’s, Leland Miles’, ELLEgirl, and Don Asher’s.

-Juniata College was also listed among the “40 Colleges that Change Lives”.
-Click here to learn more.
-Juniata has a Nobel Prize winner among its graduates, along with Fulbright Scholars, Udall scholarship recipients, All USA College Academic Honors, and St. Andrew’s Society Scholarship recipients.
+Juniata College was also listed among the “40 Colleges that Change Lives" and has a Nobel Prize winner among its graduates, along with Fulbright Scholars, Udall scholarship recipients, All USA College Academic Honors, and St. Andrew’s Society Scholarship recipients.